yuwang01/oculushello/README.md

-A hello world program for Oculus Rift DK2 programming.
+A hello world program for Oculus Rift DK2 development.

 Dependencies: